-This policy brief explores how our national, state and corporate competitiveness increasingly requires a workforce with STEM skills.
-Afterschool programs are an effective way to increase STEM learning for Oklahoma students by offering extended opportunities that engage students in hands-on experiential settings.
+“Afterschool programs are a way to increase STEM subjects for Oklahoma students by offering extended learning opportunities that engage students in hands-on experiential settings.”

 ROI: Economic Return on Investment in Afterschool

 “Afterschool programs provide a high return on investment by lowering dropout rates, reducing crime, preventing teen pregnancies and preparing students to be high wage-earners in todays workforce.”